Available May 1-31, 2021, the Hamsa Hand art kit is FREE for Michigan Medicine faculty, students and staff. Pick-up info below.

 About the Hamsa Hand

 For thousands of years, people have embraced the ancient hamsa symbol of an open right palm as a sign of protection and good fortune.
 Hamsas are thought to have originated in Mesopotamia and can be found in many forms of artwork such as jewelry, paintings, drawings, tilework, clothing and more.
 In recent times, the symbol has been shared among many faiths and represents prosperity, peace and happiness.

 A Traditional Hamsa Blessing

-For your FREE Hamsa Hand art kit, you can do one of the following starting May 1:
+For your FREE Hamsa Hand art kit, you can do one of the following starting in May:

-- If you can't pick up a kit on site, please use this form to request one.
+Beginning May 1: If you will not be able to pick up a kit on site, please use this form to request one.

-If you'd like to share your hamsa artwork on Facebook, please email it with your name and department to Gifts of Art's Bedside Art program.
+Share Your Hamsas!
+If you'd like your hamsas to appear on Gifts of Art's Facebook, please email photos of your finished artwork with your name and department to Bedside Art.

 Gifts of Art is supported in part by gifts, donations to our endowment campaign, grants, the sale of artwork, and the FRIENDS of Michigan Medicine.
 To support this work, visit our Donations page.

 University of Michigan Health System web site does not provide specific